aws-amplify/amplify-backend/PROJECT_ARCHITECTURE.md

 # Component design

-Becuase Amplify Gen2 _is_ a CDK app orchestration layer, you should have a solid understanding of how CDK works before continuing on.
+Becuase Amplify Gen2 _is_ a CDK app, you should have a solid understanding of how CDK works before continuing on.
 You should understand how the CDK CLI (aws-cdk) invokes the CDK App which is synthesized into CloudAssembly.
-Then how aws-cdk reads and uploads CloudAssembly assets and templates on deploy to S3 and CloudFormation.
+Then how `aws-cdk` reads and uploads CloudAssembly assets and templates during deployment to S3 and CloudFormation.
 Some reading material here includes:

 - https://docs.aws.amazon.com/cdk/v2/guide/apps.html
 - https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cx_api.CloudAssembly.html